-Although eCommerce businesses are making considerable headway in optimising their sites for mobile users, omnichannel consistency is still an issue for consumers.
+Although eCommerce businesses are making considerable headway in optimizing their sites for mobile users, omnichannel consistency is still an issue for consumers.
 90% of US internet users move between devices to complete a goal, according to Mobify, yet one of the most disappointing eCommerce shopping experiences customers still face is the inability for retailers to carry over data from one device to another.

-Optimising omnichannel consistency using behavioral data is an effective way retailers can re-engage with their eCommerce customers.
+Optimizing omnichannel consistency using behavioral data is an effective way retailers can re-engage with their eCommerce customers.
 For example, if a customer has been browsing jackets on a mobile device they can be shown relevant homepage category banners first when they re-enter the site on desktop.

 Screen size is also a considerable barrier, especially when it comes to high-value products.
 Customers are more comfortable making final purchase decisions on expensive items on desktop screens as site navigation is less cumbersome.